 - The ATO is now more bulked up than ever before with a threat of negatively affecting credit ratings.

-- This requires a REACTIVE as well as PROACTIVE approach.
+- This requires a REACTIVE as well as a PROACTIVE approach.
+Keep reading to learn more.

 With the sunny playground a faded dream, business owners are now far too often finding themselves all at sea!
 They are facing a double whammy, and here’s how it looks.

-But the ATO (The “Tax man”) keeps showing up like an iceberg, demanding justification on its terms – its strength rules, not yours!
+But the ATO (i.e. “the taxman”) keeps showing up like an iceberg, demanding justification on its terms – its strength rules, not yours!
 Total overwhelm looms.
 You saw it coming but just forged on, hoping for safe harbour.

 The picture is sadly familiar: delayed tax return submissions coupled with inconsistent profits to fund tax payments, let alone business growth, can land a small business in the death trap of insufficient cash flow to: